They're from Toronto, where they are held in very high esteem. In 1979, the Canadian government named them "Official Ambassadors Of Music."

 Jeff - Seaville, NJ

-Lifeson owns and operates a small consumer product design engineering and manufacturing firm (The Omega Concern), is part owner of a Toronto restaurant (The Orbit Room), and is a licensed aircraft pilot and motorcycle operator.
+Lifeson has many interests outside the band.
+At various times, he owned and operated a small consumer product design engineering and manufacturing firm (The Omega Concern), was part-owner of a Toronto restaurant (The Orbit Room), and is a licensed aircraft pilot and motorcycle operator.

 Lee has produced albums for various other bands, including Rocket Science.